FredChamp/ReadTheDocTest/Installation/src/MacOSXInstall.rst

 Source
 ~~~~~~

-If you want to use fw4spl extension, you need the repositories:
+If you want to use fw4spl extension, you need this repositories:

 - `fw4spl-ext <https://github.com/fw4spl-org/fw4spl-ext.git>`_: extension of fw4spl repository, contains additional functionalities and proofs of concept